OlafRadicke/play_pki_ca_with_ansible/README.md

 Known issue
 -----------

-The playbook is switched off selinux.
+- The playbook is switched off selinux.
 But for an effect,  ths need a restart of the virtual machine.
+- Some times under Ubuntu: The step "TASK [pre_config : Upgrade all apt packages]" hangs up.
+Solution: Restart the playbook.

 Helpful tools
 -------------